Koukyosyumei/AIJack/aivalut/README.md

 # AIValut

 AIValut is a DBMS that allows you to debug your ML models.
 We implement the core engine and parser of DBMS from scratch with reference to [bogoDB](https://github.com/ad-sho-loko/bogoDB) and [db_tutorial](https://github.com/cstack/db_tutorial).
+AIValut currently supports [Rain](https://arxiv.org/abs/2004.05722) as the debugging method.

 ## Install